 Article 1 – Scope

-These general terms and conditions apply to all group courses and assessments with open enrolment and, thereby, expressly do not apply to customised language and communication training programmes, or to courses offered in collaboration with Wageningen Graduate Schools.
+These general terms and conditions apply to all group courses and tests and assessments with open registration and, thereby, expressly do not apply to customised language and communication training programmes, or to courses offered in collaboration with Wageningen Graduate Schools.

 Article 2 – Definitions